 with Glen on drums again.

-back to the old POWER TRIO, and it felt good, kinda.
-I didn't like
+we were back to the old POWER TRIO, and it felt good, kinda.
+I didn't

-having to cover all the guitar parts and singing too, while playing
+like having to cover all the guitar parts and singing too, while

-with what was becoming known as a bunch of party animals.
-I'm no
+playing with what was becoming known as a bunch of party animals.

-Jimi Hendrix.
+I'm no Jimi Hendrix.
 I didn't know how I ever did it before.
-Things were different
+Things

-all through the changes, and never stopped playing shows.
-Something
+recording, all through the changes, and never stopped playing shows.

-was always on the books.
-We did some shows as a three-piece, after
+Something was always on the books.
+We did some shows as a three-piece,

 Gregorich, an old aquaintence from the 'range, said how he'd

 LOVE to play guitar with us.
 After one particularily disastrous